They didn’t say anything about the water that has already fallen, now, have they?

 It is an “outside of the box” idea.
 Sure, if you have a well, there is no problem with your water supply…as of yet.
 It couldn’t hurt, though, to prep by storing about 150 to 200 gallons, courtesy of Frosty the Snowman if you’re able.
 The big thing you want to do with a water point is to camouflage it.
 This will protect you from incredible, snooping, malicious neighbors who may want to turn you in.
 Remember: the same neighbor that would blow the whistle on you for having a water point against “neighborhood regulations” is the same one who would beg and cry at your door for water when the EMP strikes and takes out those electric water pumps.

-Best thing to do is hide or shield them behind something, while yet figuring out how to do it without blocking the sun that enables them to melt.
+The best thing to do is hide or shield them behind something, while yet figuring out how to do it without blocking the sun that enables them to melt.
 You may not be able to fill up a whole barrel, but if you even get 4 barrels half full, then you can consolidate them into 2, and keep the remaining 2 in reserve for tough times to come.
 You have to think outside of the box, and you have to protect your water supply from the snoopy Scooby’s in the ‘hood.
-It’s part of your preps: you need to have a water supply that is not threatened with inability to use it because of loss of power.
-You keep that powder dry, melt that snow for a water supply, and let G-men and neighbors just walk on by!
+It’s part of your preps: you need to have a water supply that is not threatened with the inability to use it because of loss of power.
+You keep that powder dry, melt that snow for water supply, and let G-men and neighbors just walk on by!
 JJ out!